21 (Adele album): Europe

 21 debuted at number one on the UK Albums Chart on 30 January 2011 with first-week sales of 208,000 copies.
 21 achieved separate consecutive number-one spells during its 2011 chart run, amassing 23 weeks at number one to date.
 Midway through 2012, 21 was the best-selling album of the year despite being released in early 2011.
-21 sold over 5.08 million copies as of May 2018, making it the biggest selling album since 2000 in the UK.
-As of October 2018, the album sold 5.11 million copies, making it the second biggest selling studio album in the UK, and fourth best-selling album of all time.
-The success of 21, brought attention to Adele's previous work.
+21 sold over 5.08 million copies as of May 2018, making it the biggest-selling album since 2000 in the UK.
+As of October 2018, the album sold 5.11 million copies, making it the second biggest-selling studio album in the UK, and fourth best-selling album of all time.
+The success of 21 brought attention to Adele's previous work.
 19 climbed to number four on the UK Albums Chart, making Adele the first living act since The Beatles in 1964 to have two UK top five albums and singles simultaneously.
-A week later, 19 rose to number 2 in its 102nd week of release, this made Adele the first act to occupy the chart's top two spots since The Corrs in 1999.
+A week later, 19 rose to number 2 in its 102nd week of release, making Adele the first act to occupy the chart's top two spots since The Corrs in 1999.

 Adele claimed the Guinness World Records for becoming the first female artist to have two singles and two albums in the UK top five simultaneously.
 21 also became the first album in UK chart history to reach sales of three million copies in a calendar year, and set records for the most consecutive weeks with a UK number-one album (solo female) with 11 weeks, and the most cumulative weeks at number one (solo female) in the UK.
 21 has been certified 16-times platinum by the British Phonographic Industry for shipments of 4,500,000 units.
-It is also the most downloaded album in UK history, the biggest-selling album of the 21st century in the UK, and the 4th best selling album in the UK of all time.
-In December 2019, 21 was unveiled by the Official Charts Company as the decade's best seller, with 5.17 million chart sales.
+It is also the most downloaded album in UK history, the biggest-selling album of the 21st century in the UK, and the 4th best-selling album in the UK of all time.
+In December 2019, 21 was unveiled by the Official Charts Company as the decade's best-seller, with 5.17 million chart sales.

 In July 2012, the album was certified decuple platinum by the IFPI, denoting sales of ten million copies across Europe, making it the highest-certified album in Europe since the IFPI Platinum Europe award was launched in 1996.
 The album lodged 35 weeks atop the Irish Albums Chart, the longest in the chart's history, and sold over 270,000 copies.
 Charting 124 weeks in Finland from early 2011 to summer of 2013 (with 11 weeks atop) and re-entering in early 2014, 21 became the second-longest-charting album of all time in the country.